-If you entered the United States on a valid visa and, before reaching the date when your permitted stay runs out, filed an application with U.S. Citizenship and Immigration Services (USCIS) for an extension or a change in your status, you might be wondering what happens if you don't hear back from USCIS before your permitted stay under your visa expires.
+If you entered the United States on a valid nonimmigrant visa and, before reaching the date when your permitted stay runs out, filed an application with U.S. Citizenship and Immigration Services (USCIS) for an extension or a change in your status, you might be on pins and needles waiting for its reply.
+What happens if you don't hear back from USCIS before your permitted stay under your visa expires?
+This is not an uncommon situation.
+USCIS is famous for delays and backlogs of applications.
+What to do about it is described below.

-If you didn't get the application in to USCIS on time, your best option is to leave the United States and either get a new visa for reentry or, if you haven't yet reached the expiration date on your old visa and multiple entries are allowed on it, simply return.
+Perhaps you sent your application at the last minute, and it arrived at USCIS after your permitted stay had expired.
+Your best option in such a situation is to leave the United States and either visit a U.S. consulate to get a new visa for reentry or, if you haven't yet reached the expiration date on your old visa and multiple entries are allowed on it, simply return.

 We're also assuming you've correctly identified your required departure date.
 It's usually shown on the I-94 Arrival/Departure Record, which is different than the date on the original visa.
 (The latter date just shows the last day upon which you could have entered the U.S. using that visa.)
-Although I-94s used to be given out on paper upon entry to the U.S., now they're more commonly logged into a database by Customs and Border Protection (CBP).
+Although I-94s used to be given out on paper upon entry to the U.S., now they're more commonly logged into a database by Customs and Border Protection (CBP), which you can access.

-If you see that the expiration date of your permitted stay is coming, and you're still waiting for an answer, it's a good idea to look into what's going on.
+If you see that the expiration date of your permitted stay in the U.S. is coming, and you're still waiting for an answer from USCIS, it's a good idea to look into what's going on.
 You can check the status of your application online, at USCIS's Check Case Processing Times page.